eliotstock/host/README.md

 * Screensharing works in Google Meet (Wayland has/had no support for this).
 * Bluetooth headphones work as a headset.
 Mic works and audio quality is good.

+## To upgrade in-place rather than reinstall

+If you wait long enough the Software Updater app will offer to upgrade Ubuntu.
+Before that, or if it doesn't:

+* `sudo apt update`
+* `sudo apt upgrade`
+* `sudo apt dist-upgrade`
+* `sudo apt autoremove`

 ## Read this much from the old machine

 * If reinstalling over an existing Ubuntu instance: